bf2799/GroupMealSignups/README.md

    * On Line 6 in script file, change duration of meals in minutes

 ## User Use
+The Google Calendar has a shareable link that should be communicated to potential volunteers.
+Claimed and available meals on the calendar are marked in different colors.
+All claimed meals on the calendar can be browsed for volunteer name, food type, allergy concerns, or lack thereof (to remind the volunteer).
+Additionally, each available meal on the calendar have a link leading to a signup form.
+Any preliminary information about the meal can be entered by the volunteer.
+When submitted, a confirmation email will be sent to the volunteer.
+The confirmation email has a link to edit the signup form.
+This way, a volunteer can sign up without specific food plans.
+A fixed number of days before the meal, the volunteer will receive a reminder email with the same information as the confirmation email.
+Food plans can be entered via the edit-form link if not done so already.

 ## Limitations
    * Only 50 triggers can be active at once, and 4 are already reserved.
 Therefore, only 46 reminder emails can be queued at any given time